 MORNING: VISIT PIZ CORVATSCH

-A must-do – in my opinion – is getting up Piz Corvatsch.
+A must-do in St. Moritz – in my opinion – is getting up Piz Corvatsch.
 Why?
 I will let you know, but first of all, how do you get there from St. Moritz train station?

 HOW TO GET TO PIZ CORVATSCH

 From St. Moritz train/bus station, get to Corvatsch Talstation Surlej by bus.
-Bus line 4 takes you to the station “Kreisel Mitte.”
-There, you just change buses (take bus no 1 or 6) and go to Corvatsch Talstation Surlej.
-Buses run more or less frequently, but at least 2-3 times an hour, normally much more often.
+Bus line 1 takes you from the train station to Corvatsch Talstation Surlej.
+Buses run more or less frequently, but at least twice an hour, normally more often.

 This whole bus trip takes about 20 minutes.
 The window views are great as you will drive along Lake St. Moritz and Lake Champfèr, two top Swiss lakes.

-You just need to buy a ticket for the cable car/gondola at Corvatsch Talstation Surlej.
+Once you get off the bus, you just need to buy a ticket for the cable car/gondola at Corvatsch Talstation Surlej (return).

-If you get there by car, just drive there and park your car near the station.
+If you get there by car, you can park your car near the station.
 In the winter, parking might be tricky as it is on Sundays during the summer months.
 So, if you get there by car, the earlier you arrive the better.

 GET UP PIZ CORVATSCH MOUNTAIN

-On the one side, you have a fantastic panorama of Lake Sils, Lake Silvaplana, and Lake Cahmpfer with the mountains in the background.
+On the one side, you have a fantastic panorama of Lake Sils, Lake Silvaplana, Lej da Champfèr (Lake Champfer), and even St.Moritz Lake with the mountains in the background.
 You will also be spoiled with this view from your gondola – but the higher up you get, the better the panorama becomes.